razvanmarinescu/brain-coloring/README.md

 # Running the software

-1. Generate the list of pathology numbers according to the format in data/pcaCover.csv.
+1. Generate the list of pathology numbers according to the format in data/DK_template.csv (or any of the other templates there).
 Each row will generate a pair of cortical/subcortical images.

 2. If using docker, copy your input.csv representing pathology values to the docker container: